sourcecred/docs/docs/beta/our-calls.md

 **When:** Wednesdays & Fridays 10-11 PST on the [SourceCred Discord](https://sourcecred.io/discord).
 Check the [SourceCred Calendar](https://sourcecred.io/calendar) for any changes.

+## Men's Group

+**What:** This is a space for the SourceCred Men's Group, aka Masculinities Working Group, to share and reflect to and with the community on their experiences.
+We get into it.
+The purpose is to support and discover ourselves, each other, and what it means to be constructively masculine today and in the future.

+**Perfect for** folks who have lived some or all of their adult life as a man or with the societal expectations thereof.
+If you're unsure if you fit or are curious to join, we encourage you to reach out to anyone with the "Men's Group" role for a 1-on-1 (20 min) conversation to go over current practices.

+**When:** Wednesdays 12-1:30PM PST on the [SourceCred Discord](https://sourcecred.io/discord).
+Check the [SourceCred Calendar](https://sourcecred.io/calendar) for any changes.

+## QAF (Queer As Fuck)

+**What:** This is a space for queer folks in our community to hang out and share our experiences with one another.

+**Perfect for** trans, non-binary, two-spirit, autigender, gay, bi, pan, lesbian, asexual, and queer folks -- as well as everyone else in the soup.

+**When:** Thursdays 3-4:30PM PST on the [SourceCred Discord](https://sourcecred.io/discord).
+Check the [SourceCred Calendar](https://sourcecred.io/calendar) for any changes.

 ## Book Club: Emergent Strategy[](https://sourcecred.io/docs/beta/our-calls#weekly-book-club-emergent-strategy "Direct link to heading") (on hiatus)

 **What:** A social event! \[note: we're almost done reading this book, stay tuned what's next!]
 We gather to chill, read, and discuss.
 Typically a pretty vulnerable, intimate space full of personal sharing.